mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     a container they call an RDD and Bag respectively.
 Both are best thought of as a handle to the entire data set that can be passed between processing functions.
 The function can be thought of as writing the entire data set from a parallel container to storage.
-The input is rdd/bag of objects (TimeSeries/Seismogram), and the output is a dataframe of metadata.
-From the container, it will firstly write to files distributedly using spark/dask, and then write to the database sequentially.
+The input is SPARK RDD or DASK BAG of objects (TimeSeries or Seismogram), and the output is a dataframe of metadata.
+From the container, it will firstly write to files distributedly using SPARK or DASK, and then write to the database sequentially.
 The two parts are done in two
     functions: :code:`write_files`, and :code:`write_to_db`.
 It returns a dataframe of metadata for each object in the original container.
 The return value can be used as input for :code:`read_distributed_data` function.